 After nearly twenty years of speculation about the imminent rise of the ‘millennials’, can we finally stop?
 Millenials aren’t coming, they’ve been here for years, and now they’re starting to run the shop.
-The latest example is Austria’s new head of government Sebastian Kurz, who at the tender age of 31 has just become the youngest leader of a nation state*.

 In the meantime, if you are a millennial leader or are indeed going to be led by one, you may find this piece from April 2016 useful.
 It’s from 22-year old Jordan Daykin, who co-founded his business GripIt Fixings at the tender age of 13, and successfully pitched on Dragon’s Den only five years later.

 The number of people under 35 starting up their own business has jumped by as much as 70 per cent in the past five years in the UK.
 In some ways, you could argue it’s the best time to go for it – you’re confident, resilient and ready to give everything a go.

 But entering the business world as a young entrepreneur – in my case, at just 13 years old – comes with its challenges for sure.
 And one of the biggest hurdles I faced when my business and team were expanding was learning how to command the respect of those older than me.

 It’s not easy.
 At the beginning, I was so conscious of my age that I’d ask my grandfather to drop me off around the corner from meetings.
 If I’d admitted to investors at the time that I wasn’t allowed to drive myself home, I’m not sure how seriously they’d have taken me.

 So how do you get past this and assert your authority while reassuring your workforce that young doesn’t mean incapable?
 Here are a few things I’ve learnt along the way.